apache/daffodil-vscode/src/tests/DfdlIntellisenseTestingChecklist.md

 Place the cursor at line 33 column 1.
 Type CTRL+space.

-- [ ] Verify the dropdown contains dfdl:defineEscapeScheme, dfdl:defineFormat, dfdl:defineVariable,and dfdl:format.
+- [ ] Verify the dropdown contains dfdl:defineEscapeScheme, dfdl:defineFormat, ,and dfdl:format.

 Place the cursor at line 52 column 56 at the end of the line.
 Backspace over the last two characters "/>".
 The cursor should be directly after encoding="ascii".
 Type a / (slash '/').